ChadSexington/Assassination/README.md

 - Add a player-ban form for admin
 - Finish mailers
   - html templates need to be completed
-    - Most messages will use a layout that I should defined as a partial
+    - Most messages will use a layout that I should define as a partial
   - Hooks need to be added in some places (such as round start)
   - New assignment emails will have to generate a 'card' type thing.
 - Add form for an administrator to verify/edit/delete kills/deaths (the hard part will be lining up the deaths w/ kills, since there is no association.
-Maybe there should be one?
+Maybe there should be one?)
 - Add an admin form to add news posts
   - This will require creating a model + controller
 - Make it so that if you screw up the player new/edit form, you don't have to re-upload the photo.